Amazon (company): 2011–2020

-2010–present

-Amazon purchased the Whole Foods Market supermarket chain in 2017.
-It is the leading e-retailer in the United States with approximately US$178 billion net sales in 2017.
-It has over 300 million active customer accounts globally.
-Up to 30th of September 2025, the sales were 691.33 billion, and over 310 million, with a recognizable increase in customers and sales.

-Amazon saw large growth during the COVID-19 pandemic, hiring more than 100,000 staff in the United States and Canada.
-Some Amazon workers in the US, France, and Italy protested the company's decision to "run normal shifts" due to COVID-19's ease of spread in warehouses.
-In Spain, the company faced legal complaints over its policies, while a group of US Senators wrote an open letter to Bezos expressing concerns about workplace safety.
+2021–present

-On February 2, 2021, Bezos announced that he would step down as CEO to become executive chair of Amazon's board.
-The transition officially took place on July 5, 2021, with former CEO of AWS Andy Jassy replacing him as CEO.
+On July 5, 2021, Bezos moved from CEO to executive board chair.
+Former AWS CEO Andy Jassy replaced him as CEO.
 In January 2023, Amazon cut over 18,000 jobs, primarily in consumer retail and its human resources division in an attempt to cut costs.

+In September 2021, Amazon announced the launch of Astro, its first household robot.

-On November 8, 2023, a plan was adopted for Jeff Bezos to sell approximately 50 million shares of the company over the next year (the deadline for the entire sales plan is January 31, 2025).
+On November 8, 2023, a plan was adopted for Jeff Bezos to sell approximately 50 million shares of the company over the next year with a deadline of January 31, 2025.
 The first step was the sale of 12 million shares for about $2 billion.

+In 2023, Amazon invested $1.25B in Anthropic.
+In return Anthropic designated AWS as a primary cloud partner and began using Amazon's Trainium and Inferentia chips.
+Anthropic Claude models became available on Amazon Bedrock.
+In March 2024, Amazon invested a further $2.75B.
+In November, Amazon invested $4B more.
+In April 2026, Amazon invested $5B.

+In January 2023, Amazon announced the launch of RXPass, a prescription drug delivery service.

+In February 2024, Amazon announced its first chatbot, "Rufus", for use in the US; in July it was widely available to all customers in the US.
+"Rufus" is available in the US, India and the UK to help shoppers get product recommendations, shopping list advice, compare products, and see what other customers have responded to regarding their specific questions.

 On February 26, 2024, Amazon became a component of the Dow Jones Industrial Average.

-On December 19, 2024, Amazon workers, led by the International Brotherhood of Teamsters labor union, went on strike against Amazon in at least four US states, with workers in other facilities in the United States being welcomed to join the strike as well.
+On December 19, 2024, Amazon workers, led by the International Brotherhood of Teamsters labor union, went on strike against Amazon in at least four states.